Lipomas are soft, fatty lumps that grow under your skin. They're harmless and do not usually need any treatment.

 A GP will usually be able to tell if the lump is a lipoma.

 If there's any doubt, they may refer you for a scan to check it.

 In rare cases, lumps under your skin can be a sign of something more serious.

 Getting a lipoma removed

 Lipomas are harmless.
 They're not usually treated on the NHS.

-You can pay a private clinic to remove a lipoma, but it may be expensive.
+You can pay to have a lipoma removed at a private clinic, but it may be expensive.